sharetribe/flex-docs/src/docs/ftw-content/hosted-translations/index.md

 In addition to fetching assets by version, you can fetch them by a specific alias instead of a version.
-Currently, translations can be fetched with the alias `latest`, which returns the most recently updated version of the translations.
+Currently, translations can be fetched with the alias _"latest"_, which returns the most recently updated version of the translations.
 The response also contains the version information for the most recent asset, so that subsequent fetches can be done based on asset version.

-When fetching by alias, the cache time is 5 seconds for development environment and up to 5 minutes for production environment.
+When fetching by alias, the cache time is a few seconds for development environment and up to 5 minutes for production environment.
 In other words, it can take up to 5 minutes for translation updates to be visible in a production environment.
 These cache times are subject to change.